 That's because the standard Echo Show has over-large bezels and a very chunky design to accommodate the beefer audio.
 Although smaller, the Show 5 and 8 refine this, with a more appealing screen-to-body ratio on the front.

-There's also a less chunky rear design while the standard Echo button controls are joined by a privacy shutter on top, too.
-Again that's like the Echo Show 5 rather than the larger Echo Show which doesn't have the physical shutter - although as with every Echo device you can use the mute button to disconnect the camera and microphone.
+There's also a less chunky rear design, while the standard Echo button controls are joined by a physical privacy shutter on top.
+Again, that's like the Echo Show 5 rather than the larger Echo Show (which doesn't have the physical shutter) - although as with every Echo device you can use the mute button to disconnect the camera and microphone.
 Amazon says that user feedback led it to implement the shutter.

 Like the Show 5, Show 8 is available in white or black.